pigsdofly/pongclone/README.md

 pongclone
 =========

-simple pong clone in java, made for the purpose of learning simple gamedev and graphics concepts
+simple pong clone in java, made for the purpose of learning basic gamedev and graphics concepts